animeshbhasin1994/SQLChallenge/README.md

 # SQLChallenge
-This repo is for Danny Ma'8 week sql challenge.
-More details on https://8weeksqlchallenge.com/
+This repo is for my solutions to Danny Ma's [8 week sql challenge](https://8weeksqlchallenge.com/)